mctinker/Map-Tasker/README.md

 - Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.
 - Automatic update detection and optional installation of new versions.
 - Enhanced search capabilities.
+- Add and Edit Projects, Profiles, and Tasks

 ## Program Dependencies